aks-cs5211004/COL788_Assignments/README.md

 ### 4. **Assignment4/**
 Includes:
 - Complete source code located in the `code/` subfolder, including `main.c`.
-- Clean, handwritten diagram of the hardware connections.
+- Clean, handwritten diagram of the hardware connections: `Assignment4/Connections_Drawing.jpeg`.
-- Picture of the actual hardware setup.
+- Picture of the actual hardware setup: `Assignment4/Connections.jpeg`.
 - Manual modifications made to `main.c` and the `.ioc` file to integrate the SD Card and Sensor.
 - `.ioc` file:
   - `Assignment4/code/SD_card.ioc`